InvoiceBerry Blog

 In order to pull off an accurate financial forecast for a small-business, you should develop a set of projected financial statements.
 And this is where the pro forma financial statement comes in.

-The pro forma financial statement is based on assumptions and projections to help forecast future financial levels and growths.
+The pro forma financial statement is based on assumptions and financial projections to help forecast future financial levels and growths.

 Financial-Business-Forecasting